John-R-Wallace-NOAA/PacFIN.Data.Extraction/Compare Raw and Processed Logbook to FIshticket Data/README.md

-Using the PacFIN.Catch.Extraction() function from the < John-R-Wallace-NOAA/PacFIN-Data-Extraction > repo and products derived from this PacFIN data extraction repo the Compare.Raw.LogB.to.Proc.Data.and.FT() function (in the R folder) compares raw and processed logbook data to PacFIN fishticket data.
+Using the PacFIN.Catch.Extraction() function from the < John-R-Wallace-NOAA/PacFIN-Data-Extraction > repo and products derived from this PacFIN Logbook repo the Compare.Raw.LogB.to.Proc.Data.and.FT() function (in the R folder) compares raw and processed logbook data to PacFIN fishticket data.

     PacFIN.Login <- UID <- "wallacej"
     PacFIN.PW <- PWD <- "*********"